 Who doesn’t love a clever home decluttering idea?
-Well, with Instagram followers of over 1.5 million and the likes of Khloe Kardashian, Emma Roberts and Reese Witherspoon among its clients, The Home Edit, certainly has found a colour-coded niche – and that’s one where functionality meets style.
-Clea Shearer and Joanna Teplin have transformed the world of home organisation from a dreaded chore to something that’s well… visually pleasing and actually surprisingly satisfying.
+Well, with more than 1.7 million Instagram followers and the likes of Khloe Kardashian, Emma Roberts and Reese Witherspoon among its clients, The Home Edit, certainly has found a colour-coded niche – one where functionality meets style.
+Clea Shearer and Joanna Teplin have transformed the world of home organisation from a dreaded chore to something that’s… well, visually pleasing and surprisingly satisfying.

 A mutal friend, Leah, introduced them to each other – Clea and Joanna had just both moved to Nashville, both with kids and each having plans of starting their own organising company.
 As Leah says in the book, ‘I certainly didn’t expect their [first] lunch to turn into four hours discussing ideas for worldwide organising domination.
 And the rest is history!’